SilverAssist/wp-settings-hub/LOCAL-INSTALLATION.md

 # Local Installation Guide - Settings Hub Package

-Since the package is not yet published on Packagist, you can install it locally in your WordPress plugins for testing.
+Since the package is not yet published on Packagist, you can install it locally in your WordPress plugins for development and testing.

-> **Note**: Version 1.1.0+ uses a **top-level menu** structure.
-See [MIGRATION-v1.1.md](MIGRATION-v1.1.md) for details about the changes from v1.0.0.

 ## 📦 Installation Methods